tracetheheat/tracetheheat.github.io/research.md

 permalink: /research/
 ---

 I'm interested in travel behaviour, mobility and transport policies.
-Especially free fare public transport policy, where I'm exploring the impact of the policy on travel behaviour, urban and transport development dynamics.
+Especially free fare public transport policy, where I'm exploring the impact of the policy on travel behaviour and borader socio-spatial and environmental dynamics of the policy.

 ## Publications